ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

   def getOrganizationAccessToken(id: String): IO[String]
 }
 ```
+With the domain in place, we can start to explore how we can satisfy the requirements for our API.

 ## The initial implementation
 We'll start off with a crude and complex implementation to set the stage.